2018 Sewer Spill Report

 Additional, Important Notes

-represents the reported sanitary sewer overflows within the Congaree Riverkeeper jurisdictional area.
+- The table above only represents the reported sanitary sewer overflows within the Congaree Riverkeeper jurisdictional area.
 Several sewer providers in the Midlands, including the Town of Chapin, Richland County Utilities, and Blue Granite Water Company/Carolina Water Service also had spills that impacted other waterbodies, like Lake Murray.
 This includes a 28,800-gallon spill from Blue Granite Water Company/Carolina Water Service’s Watergate Plant into the lake in December.

 - Most sewer providers are only required to report spills that are over 500 gallons or that impact a waterbody.
 The City of Columbia is required by its consent decree to report all of its spills, no matter the volume or impacted area.